I. The SETI Institute

 What do other scientists think of the search for extraterrestrial civilizations?

 Most scientists support the search.
 Here are some quotations from professional reviews:

 From the Report of the Astronomy Survey Committee, National Academy of Sciences, 1972: “...
 More and more scientists feel that contact with other civilizations is no longer something beyond our dreams but a natural event in the history of mankind that will perhaps occur in the lifetime of many of us ...
 In the long run, this may be one of science’s most important and most profound contributions to mankind and to our civilization.”

 From the Report of the Astronomy Survey Committee, National Academy of Sciences, 1982: “...
 It is hard to imagine a more exciting astronomical discovery or one that would have greater impact on human perceptions than the detection of extraterrestrial intelligence.”

 From the Report of the Astronomy Survey Committee, National Academy of Sciences, 1991: “...
 The discovery in the last decade of planetary disks (around other stars), and the continuing discovery of highly complex organic molecules in the interstellar medium, lend even greater scientific support to this enterprise.”

 How can I listen to the SETI Institute’s weekly radio program, “Big Picture Science”?

 “Big Picture Science” can be most easily found at bigpicturescience.org, where you can immediately play this week’s show, or any of hundreds of archived programs.
-More than eighty radio stations carry the program, and the web site will tell you if there’s a station in your area.
-The show is also available from several podcast outlets, including iTunes.
+More than one hundred radio stations carry the program, and the website will tell you if there’s a station in your area.
+The show is also available from several podcast outlets, including iTunes, Google Play, and Spotify.